 Start a Django project

-- From cPanel, open the File Manager and go to your Django app folder.
+- Open the File Manager and go to your Django app folder.
 Under this folder, you will be editing the file “passenger_wsgi.py” and “settings.py” under the application subfolder in the next steps.

 - Open the file “passenger_wsgi.py”, delete everything and enter the following line: From app.wsgi import application Note: replace “app” with your application name.